Frequently Asked Questions

 The Grant Administrator is the individual from the sponsoring institution’s research finance office who will receive and administer the funds, and ensure the institution follows the Foundation’s financial criteria.

-Your proposed start date should be approximately 6 months after submission as you will receive a funding decision within 6 months.
-For example, an application received in March should have a start date no earlier than September and no later than the following March.
+Your proposed start date should be at least 6 months after submission as you will generally receive a funding decision within 6 months.
+For example, an application received in March 2022 should have a start date no earlier than September 2022.

 No, an individual cannot be paid personnel and also be named as a principal investigator/applicant, co-investigator, or collaborator.